alexandrebodin/webpack-book/basics/Installation.md

 # Initialization and Installation

-## Initialization (skip if you al
+## Initialization

-Let's start by creating some files as follows
+If your are starting a new project start by creating some files as follows

 ```
 project/